roryp/tomcatdemo/Readme.md

 - **Spring Boot**: The application is built using Spring Boot, which simplifies the setup and development of Spring applications.

+## Java Files

+- [`DemoApplication.java`](src/main/java/com/example/demo/DemoApplication.java): This is the main entry point of the Spring Boot application.
+It also includes a `CommandLineRunner` bean that initializes the `TodoRepository` with some todos.

+- [`Todo.java`](src/main/java/com/example/demo/Todo.java): This is the entity class that represents a todo.
+It includes fields for id, title, description, and done status, along with their getter and setter methods.

+- [`TodoController.java`](src/main/java/com/example/demo/TodoController.java): This is the controller class that handles HTTP requests for todo management.
+It includes methods for getting all todos, getting a todo by id, creating a todo, updating a todo, and deleting a todo by id.

+- [`TodoRepository.java`](src/main/java/com/example/demo/TodoRepository.java): This is the repository interface for performing CRUD operations on todos.
+It extends `JpaRepository`.

 ## GitHub Actions

 The project uses a GitHub Action workflow defined in `.github/workflows/main_todomigraterpza.yml` to automate the build and deployment of the application to Azure Web App.